Simple ways you can help make a difference

 Consistent and dependable contact is vital to overcoming loneliness.
 A simple, friendly chat makes older neighbours and relatives feel seen, valued, and connected to the wider community.

 Pick up the phone and call regularly.
-Ask genuinely how they are, take the time to listen to their stories, and share what you've been up to.
+Ask how they are, take the time to listen to their stories, and share what you've been up to.

 -